jameszafiri4/jameszafiri4/README.md

-Hello, my name is James Zafiri
+Hello, my name is James Zafiri.
 I currently work at Fidelity Investments as an analyst.
-I've been here since I finished my bachelor's degree in 2021 I recently obtained my master's degree in Computer Science with a concentration in Software Engineering I’m looking to begin my career as a software engineer as soon as possible
+I've been here since I finished my bachelor's degree in 2021.
+I recently obtained my master's degree in Computer Science with a concentration in Software Engineering.
+I’m looking to begin my career as a software engineer as soon as possible.

 This account will be used to store my code from graduate school, as well as personal projects I'll be working on